 Don't over-bake.
 Be sure to bake these brownies for no more than 20-25 minutes.
 Overbaking the brownies will make them dry and cakey.

 The serving size: we cut the brownies into 16 small brownies and the serving size is per brownie.
-To cut into larger brownies, cut into 9 large peices.
+To cut into larger brownies, cut into 9 large pieces.

 Nutrition